utshomax/postman-docs/src/pages/docs/collaborating-in-postman/private-api-network/organizing-private-network.md

 > **[The Private API Network is available on Postman Enterprise plans.](https://www.postman.com/pricing)**

-Organizing your Private API Network with folders and elements helps your team easily discover and use your internal workspaces, collections, and APIs.
+Add elements to the Private API Network to help your team discover and use your team's workspaces, collections, and APIs.
+You can organize related elements into folders.

+[Super Admins](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) and [API Network Managers](/docs/collaborating-in-postman/roles-and-permissions/#network-roles) can manage all folders and elements in your Private API Network.
+You can assign team members the [Folder Manager role](/docs/collaborating-in-postman/roles-and-permissions/#network-roles) at the folder level, giving them permission to manage specific folders and the elements in them.

 ## Contents